cem-altuner/ssh/generate-ssh.md

 3. Add the ssh key to ssh agent by entering the code below with yuor key name that you have or created.

          $ ssh-add ~/.ssh/id_ed25519

-## **Generating a new SSH key for a hardware security key**

-If you want to use a hardware security key to authenticate to GitHub, you must generate a new SSH key for your hardware security key.
-You must connect your hardware security key to your computer when you authenticate with the key pair.

-&nbsp;

-If you are using macOS or Linux, you may need to update your SSH client or install a new SSH client prior to generating a new SSH key.

-1. Insert your hardware security key into your computer.

-2. Open Terminal.

-3. Paste the text below, substituting in the email address for your account on GitHub.

-         $ ssh-keygen -t ed25519-sk -C "your_email@example.com"

-4. Add the SSH key to your account on GitHub.
-For more information, see "Adding a new SSH key to your GitHub account."
-5. When you are prompted to "Enter a file in which to save the key," press Enter to accept the default file location.
-6. When you are prompted to type a passphrase, press Enter.

-         > - Enter passphrase (empty for no passphrase): [_Type a passphrase_]
-         > - Enter same passphrase again: [_Type passphrase again_]